-Dylan Proctor is a seasoned attorney who focuses on high-stakes litigation at every stage—from pre-trial through appeal.
-A partner since 2006, Dylan has led the firm’s efforts in nine- and ten-figure disputes across the country and internationally.
-Clients turn to Dylan to help solve their most challenging business litigation problems.
+Dylan Proctor is an accomplished and recognized expert in high-stakes complex litigation.
+In his twenty years as a partner of the firm, Dylan has led the firm’s efforts in numerous nine- and ten-figure disputes.
+Clients turn to Dylan to help solve their most challenging litigation problems, wherever and whenever those problems arise.

-Known for his tenacity and strategic vision, Dylan brings decades of experience in complex civil litigation to every case.
-His background ranges from corporate governance disputes (including partnership and other founder disputes, M&A and busted deal cases, hostile takeover litigation, fiduciary duty claims and more), to investment fund disputes (internal between firm members, and external between firms), to competition disputes (non-compete litigation, antitrust claims, and other unfair competition matters), to fraud and contract litigation (securities claims, RICO, etc.), to intellectual property disputes (involving trade secrets, copyrights, design patents, trademarks and trade dress), to constitutional disputes (involving takings, the dormant commerce clause, due process, and first amendment disputes, among others).
-In addition to leading U.S. matters, Dylan acts as coordinating counsel for high-stakes multi-national disputes.
+Known for his tenacity and strategic vision, Dylan brings extensive experience in virtually all types of complex civil litigation to every case.
+His background ranges from corporate governance disputes (including partnership and other founder disputes, M&A and busted deal cases, hostile takeover litigation, fiduciary duty claims and more), to private investment fund disputes (involving all types of firms and both internal and external disputes), to competition disputes (non-compete litigation, trade-secret claims, whistleblower claims and more), to a wide range of commercial litigation (securities claims, RICO, fraud, contract, etc.), to constitutional disputes (involving the takings clause, the dormant commerce clause, due process issues and more).
+In addition to leading matters in tribunals across the United States, Dylan often acts as coordinating counsel for multi-national disputes.

-Dylan’s comprehensive background and experience, combined with his creative approach to complex litigation, enables him to see angles and opportunities that other lawyers miss.
-This has led to unprecedented results, with novel theories developed by Dylan ultimately carrying the day—either at trial or, if necessary, on appeal.
+Dylan’s comprehensive background and experience – combined with his uniquely creative and tenacious approach to complex litigation – enables him to see angles and opportunities that other lawyers miss.
+This has led to many unprecedented results, with novel theories developed by Dylan ultimately carrying the day – whether in settlement, at trial or on appeal.

 - Prevailing at the U.S. Supreme Court on the scope of design-patent damages, establishing new article-of-manufacture limitations and vacating a more than $1 billion judgment.

-- Obtaining, and defending on appeal, dismissal on the pleadings with prejudice of nine-figure fraud claims, after executing strategy to transfer claims from Texas state court to Delaware federal court.
+- Obtaining, and defending on appeal, dismissal of nine-figure fraud claims after executing strategy to transfer claims from Texas state court to Delaware federal court.

-- Prevailing in the Ninth Circuit on reversal of a more than $200 million trade-secrets judgment based on previously-unchartered compulsory counterclaim-in-reply limitations, and then obtaining summary judgment on remand.
+- Obtaining reversal in Ninth Circuit of $200+ million trade-secrets judgment based on previously-unchartered counterclaim-in-reply limitations, and then summary judgment.

-- As the plaintiff, obtaining injunction in New York specifically enforcing non-compete obligations, notwithstanding residence and operations of former partners in California.
+- Obtaining federal court injunction in the SDNY specifically enforcing non-compete obligations notwithstanding residence and operations of former partners in California.

-Before joining Quinn Emanuel, Dylan graduated in the top 2% of his class from NYU School of Law and clerked for the Chief Judge of the Eastern District of New York.
+Before joining Quinn Emanuel, Dylan graduated in the top 2% of his class from NYU School of Law and clerked in federal court for the Chief Judge of the Eastern District of New York.

-Dylan’s current and past clients include IQVIA, Advantech, Bluestem, Plume, Samsung, Expedia, Mattel, Snapchat, Hillhouse, TPG, Foresite, Integrated Whale Media Investments, DreamWorks Animation, Seed Beauty, and other private equity funds, companies and investors.
+Dylan’s current and past clients include IQVIA, Advantech, Golub Capital, Foresite, Eterna, Cerberus, Samsung, Expedia, Mattel, Snapchat, Hillhouse, TPG, and many other private investment funds, companies and investors.

 Examples of Dylan’s non-confidential successes include: